apecloud/kubeblocks/docs/user_docs/kubeblocks-for-pulsar/scale-for-pulsar.md

 :::note

-During the vertical scaling process, all pods restart in the order of learner -> follower -> leader and the leader pod may change after the restarting.
+During the vertical scaling process, all pods restart in the order of learner -> follower -> leader, and the leader pod may change after restarting.

 :::